CertifaiAI/cdle-traininglabs/README.md

 All codes in <b>training</b> folder have few lines commented out so that they can be taught and demonstrated in the class.
 The <b>solution</b> folder contains the un-commented version for every line of codes.

+For bad internet connection and unable to perform task smoothly, you can go to <b>src\main\resources\config.properties</b> and download necessary dataset before the sessions.
 ## Known Issues
 <b>Problem</b>:
 ```sh